 Section 57(b) specifies the persons to whom the prohibitions of Sections 57(a)(1) and (2) apply.
-These persons include the following: (1) any director, officer, employee, or other member of an advisory board of the BDC or any person who controls, is controlled by, or is under common control with such director, officer, employee or advisory board member; and (2)(A) any investment adviser or promoter of, general partner in, principal underwriter for, or person directly or indirectly either controlling, controlled by, or under common control with, the BDC (except the BDC itself and any person who, if it were not directly or indirectly controlled by the BDC, would not be directly or indirectly under the control of a person who controls the BDC), and (B) any person (i) who controls, is controlled by, or is under common control with such adviser, promoter, general partner, principal underwriter, or person controlling, controlled by, or under common control with the BDC and (ii) who is an officer, director, partner, copartner or employee of such adviser, promoter, general partner, principal underwriter, or person controlling, controlled by, or under common control ling, controlled by, or under common control with the BDC.
+These persons include the following: (1) any director, officer, employee, or other member of an advisory board of the BDC or any person who controls, is controlled by, or is under common control with such director, officer, employee or advisory board member; and (2)(A) any investment adviser or promoter of, general partner in, principal underwriter for, or person directly or indirectly either controlling, controlled by, or under common control with, the BDC (except the BDC itself and any person who, if it were not directly or indirectly controlled by the BDC, would not be directly or indirectly under the control of a person who controls the BDC), and (B) any person (i) who controls, is controlled by, or is under common control with such adviser, promoter, general partner, principal underwriter, or person controlling, controlled by, or under common control with the BDC and (ii) who is an officer, director, partner, copartner or employee of such adviser, promoter, general partner, principal underwriter, or person controlled by, or under common control with the BDC.

 Rule 57b-1 under the 1940 Act exempts certain persons otherwise related to a BDC in a manner described in Section 57(b)(2) of the 1940 Act from being subject to the prohibitions of Section 57(a).
-Specifically, this rule states that the provisions of Section 57(a) shall not apply to such person: (a) solely because that person is directly or indirectly controlled by a BDC, or (b) solely because that person is directly or indirectly controlled by, or under common control with a person described in (a) of the rule or is an officer, director, partner, copartner, or employee of a person described in (a) of the rule.
+Specifically, this rule states that the provisions of Section 57(a) shall not apply to such person: (a) solely because that person is directly or indirectly controlled by a BDC, or (b) solely because that person is directly controlling, controlled by, or under common control with a person described in (a) of the rule or is an officer, director, partner, copartner, or employee of a person described in (a) of the rule.

 2. Application of Section 57(a)(1) and (2) to Applicants.
-The Company is related to each of Fund II SBIC and Fund III SBIC in manner described in Section 57(b) because of its direct or indirect ownership of all of the limited partnership interests in each of Fund II SBIC and Fund III SBIC and Fund III SBIC and its indirect ownership of 100% the general partnership interests in Fund II SBIC and Fund III SBIC (through 100% ownership of the General Partners).
-Fund II SBIC and Fund III SBIC would also each be a person related to each other in a manner described in Section 57(b) because each is deemed to be under the control of the Company and thus under common control.
-Any Subsidiary would also each be a person related to Fund II SBIC and Fund II
+The Company is related to each of Fund II SBIC, Fund III SBIC and Florida Sidecar in manner described in Section 57(b) because of its direct or indirect ownership of all of the limited partnership interests in each of Fund II SBIC, Fund III SBIC and Florida Sidecar and its indirect ownership of 100% the general partnership interests in Fund II SBIC, Fund III SBIC and Florida Sidecar (through 100% ownership of the General Partners).
+Fund II SBIC, Fund III SBIC and Florida Sidecar would also each be a person related to each other in a manner described in Section 57(b) because each is deemed to be under the control of the Company and thus under common control.
+Any Subsidiary would also each be a person related to Fund II SBIC and Fund III SBIC in a manner described in Section 57(b) as long as they remain under the common control of the Company.